 |The Platinum Card® from American Express||See Pay Over Time APR||$550 ( See Rates & fees )||75,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 6 months.
 Terms Apply.||Excellent||Travel rewards rate of 1:1 on general purchases, 5:1 on eligible hotels through Amex Travel, 5:1 flights booked with Amex Travel or directly through airline.|

 What we like about The Platinum Card® from American Express

 The Platinum Card® from American Express has a long list of benefits and perks that go beyond the hefty Membership Rewards points bonus.
-Frequent travelers should be able to rack up points quickly with 5X Membership Rewards points on prepaid hotels booked on amextravel.com and 5X Membership Rewards points on flights booked directly with airlines or with American Express Travel.
+Frequent travelers should be able to rack up points quickly with 5X Membership Rewards® Points for flights booked directly with airlines or with American Express Travel.
 Starting January 1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year.

 American Express does its best to make sure that cardmembers have every incentive to travel throughout the year with a $200 airline fee credit per year for incidentals like in-flight food and drinks and $200 in savings on U.S. Uber rides annually.

 Cardholders also get hotel and resort perks like early check-in and late check-out, room upgrades, complimentary Wi-Fi and free breakfast through the American Express Fine Hotels & Resorts Program.
 They’ll even foot the bill for Global Entry or TSA Precheck application fees once every four years if you charge the fee to your American Express Platinum card.

 The $550 annual fee may fall outside the average travel credit card owner’s comfort zone.
 For occasional travelers or those who use credit cards infrequently, the American Express Platinum charge card may not be worth it.